-Students must report to the lunchroom during the scheduled lunch period.
+You must report to the lunchroom during your scheduled lunch period.
+You must go to the lunchroom with your teacher in a quiet and orderly manner and you may not leave the lunchroom without a teacher or administrator's permission.
 Students cannot take food or drink out of the lunchroom.
-No outside food or drinks are allowed to be brought to school or dropped off for students.
+No outside food our drinks are allowed to be brought to school or dropped off for students.
 This includes fast food chains.